genexuslabs/SchemasJenkinsSharedLibs/README.md

 To make building properties files easier we are going to use a new tool called json.schemas.

-This tool allow us to have a kind of syntax validation or auto-completion as you work on your properties files And thus be able to have a better experience in the development.
+This tool allow us to have a kind of syntax validation or auto-completion as you work on your properties files and thus be able to have a better experience in the development.

-However, this is a way to get partial auto-completion for Workflows in VS Code.
+In this case we are going to be using the schemas to autocomplete and correct the syntax of the property files that provide us with the necessary data to be able to build Apps with the Jenkins Shared Libraries developed by GeneXus

+For more information about the libraries you can check here [Shared Libraries](https://iwiki.genexus.com/wiki.aspx?31147,KBBuilder+Jenkins+Shared+Libraries)

 ## How it Works ?